greg7mdp/gtl/README.md

 ## Overview

-This repository aims to provide many classes that are commonly needed in substantial C++ projects, but that are either not available in the C++ standard library, or have a specification which makes them slower than they could beslow implementation.
+This repository aims to provide many classes that are commonly needed in substantial C++ projects, but that are either not available in the C++ standard library, or have a specification which makes them slower than they could be.
 In some cases, the C++ standard requirements prevents from providing faster alternatives (for example the  pointer stability requirement for unordered maps or sets prevents providing implementations using open addressing).

 Among the many classes offered by [gtl](https://github.com/greg7mdp/gtl), we have a set of excellent **hash map** implementations, as well as a **btree** alternative to `std::map` and `std::set`.
 These are *drop-in replacements* for the standard C++ classes and provide the same API, but are significantly faster and use less memory.

 We also have a fast `bit_vector` implementation, which is an alternative to `std::vector<bool>` or `std::bitset`, providing both dynamic resizing and a good assortment of bit manipulation primitives, as well as a novel `bit_view` class allowing to operate on subsets of the `bit_vector`.
+We have `lru_cache` and `memoize` classes, both with very fast multi-thread versions relying of the mutex sharding of the parallel hashmap classes.
+We also offer an `intrusive_ptr` class, which uses less memory than `std::shared_ptr`, and is simpler to construct.

 We are happy to integrate new classes into [gtl](https://github.com/greg7mdp/gtl), provided the license is compatible with ours, and we feel they will be useful to most users.
 Often, when integrating classes from other sources, we are able to improve their performance both in time and space by using other classes already available in [gtl](https://github.com/greg7mdp/gtl) (such as hash maps, btree, bit_vector, etc...)  instead of the spandard ones.